codatio/codat-docs/docs/integrations/accounting/sage50/installing-the-sage-50-connector.md

 updatedAt: "2022-11-25T12:15:40.507Z"
 ---

-:::note Linking companies using the Sage 50 connector
+:::Note Linking companies using the Sage 50 connector

 Customers must install and run the Sage 50 connector on the same computer where Sage 50 (UK) is installed.
 If in doubt, ask your customer to link their accounting data from the computer that they normally use to access Sage 50 (UK).
 :::